 5.02.1 Upon becoming aware of an activity alleged to be in violation of any provision of this Code, the Chair may issue a temporary order, calling for the cessation of such activity until a hearing can be convened.
 The Chair may only issue such order upon the belief that such order is necessary to prevent substantial harm to a fair and impartial election, and that such order will not cause such harm in itself.

-5.02.2 Upon convening of a proper hearing, the Commission may reverse any such temporary orders.
-Such reversal shall not be considered an indication of any misconduct by the Chair.
+5.02.2 Upon convening of a hearing, the Commission may reverse any such temporary orders.

 5.03 Hearing